smaktacular/docker-postgres-plv8/README.md

 ## Supported Docker versions

-This image is officially supported on Docker version 17.09, with support for older versions provided on a best-effort basis.
+This image is supported on Docker version 19.03, with support for older versions provided on a best-effort basis.

 ## License